nrohwedder/testbed-runtime/wiseui/README.md

 Just follow the instructions provided in [our Wiki][quick].

-Deploy to a Remote Tomact
+Deploy to a Remote Tomcat
 -------------------------
 To use this profile, make sure you settings.xml (~.m2/settings.xml) looks like the example below.
 Replace the property values with your specific credentials, hostname, etc.